 Oils usually take 30 – 60 minutes to become effective whereas inhaled CBD enters the blood stream within a few minutes.

 Using THC, the psychoactive component of cannabis, also becomes important here.
-THC works very well with CBD when it comes to treating an episode of acute pain due to a migraine attack.
+THC works may work well with CBD when it comes to treating an episode of acute pain due to a migraine attack.

-Which CBD Oil Products Work Best for Migraines?
+How do CBD Oil Products Possibly Work for Migraines?

 CBD oil works on a hormonal system inside your body called the endocannabinoid system.
-It is thought that those with a deficiency in this system are more likely to get migraines and using CBD oil helps reduce this deficiency.
+It is thought possibly that those with a deficiency in this system are more likely to get migraines and using CBD for migraines may help reduce this deficiency.
 Proving this remains to be determined but it is a starting point towards understanding how CBD may work inside our body.

-This endocannabinoid system is a multi organ system and responsible for many functions in your body, from pain to appetite.
+This endocannabinoid system is fascinating, it is a multi organ system and responsible for many functions in your body, from pain to appetite.
 As I have talked about previously, many organ systems in the body contain receptors for cannabinoid chemicals and your body makes it own version of these compounds itself.
 These internally made compounds are called endocannabinoids.

 A 2007 study showed that those who have migraines had a below average level of Anandamide, a type of cannabinoid chemical your body makes naturally.